AmarooHQ/whitepaper/10-Ultra-Terminum/40-nutin/20-proof-of-reflection.md

 \caption{
   How are the implicit contexts of two different networks related?
   Without the market context, there's no conversion path that allows for the conversion of work.
-  These are the same conversion that miners perform to determine which network is most profitable to mine on.
+  These are the same conversions that miners use to determine which network is most profitable for them.
 }
 \label{fig:daa-conversion}
 \end{figure}